23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Bring Life with Coastal-Appropriate Plants

-23. Establish a Coastal-Themed Beverage Station
+23. Carve Out a Coastal-Themed Beverage Station

 Coastal coffee station with decorative elements and natural lighting